Sometimes a craving will come over us and we just must oblige. That was the case with these easy, vegan homemade soft pretzel bites!

 HOMEMADE SOFT PRETZEL BITES

-These pretzel bits are soft and tender with the classic flavor pretzels get when given a baking soda bath.
+These pretzel bites are soft and tender with the classic flavor pretzels get when given a baking soda bath.
 They are delicious and pair well with dijon or whole grain mustard!

 - Prep Time: 1 hour 30 min